Barcelona sack Valverde, Quique Setien announced as new head coach | Goal.com

 "Throughout his career he has been a proponent of possession-based, attacking football that has been attractive to the fans."

+Setien's appointment may come as a surprise to fans unaware of his previous work, especially given the Camp Nou outfit have been in talks with club legend Xavi about taking the reins in Catalunya.

+It seems likely that Xavi will eventually return someday, with the former midfielder admitting that it is his 'dream' to coach Barca, but he will have to bide his time in the short-term given the announcement that Setien has signed up for two and a half years.

-Barcelona are set to present Setien on Tuesday, with the club having published their itinerary for the coach's first day in the job:
+Barcelona are set to present their new head coach on Tuesday, with the club having published their itinerary for the coach's first day in the job:

 - 1.30pm CET contract signing in the President Suñol box in a private event.